 #1 The day after the Normandy landings

 Although the D-Day had seen the Allies lodged in the continent, vital goals of the operation had failed to materialise.
 Key cities like Carentan or Caen were in German hands.
-Furthermore, fearsome Panzer Waffen-SS divisions like the 1st SS Leibstandarte Adolf Hitler, or the 12th SS Hitlerjugend, were rushed to the front, although critically delayed by Hitler’s belief that the Allies still planned to disembark in Pas-de-Calais, and the railway destruction caused by the French Resistance.
+Furthermore, the elite Panzer Waffen-SS divisions like the 1st SS Leibstandarte Adolf Hitler, or the 12th SS Hitlerjugend, were rushed to the front, although critically delayed by Hitler’s belief that the Allies still planned to disembark in Pas-de-Calais, and the railway destruction caused by the French Resistance.

 Meanwhile the paratroopers of the 101st Airborne captured Carentan, the key to join Utah and Omaha beachheads.
 Soon were welcomed to the French neighbourhood by the 17th SS Panzergrenadier Division.
 The boys of the 82nd Airborne were to hold Sainte-Mère-Église to cover the flank of the 4th and 90th divisions in their push towards Cherbourg.
-But soon resistance proved bigger than expected by Bradley, the commander of the 1st US Army.
+But soon resistance proved bigger than that expected by Bradley, the commander of the 1st US Army.

 #2 The Mulberry Harbours and Cherbourg